chompar4/geomag/README.md

 ```

 ## Releases
-To create a release use the command
+To create a release use the command.
+If it complains you will need to ```pip install wheel``` first.
 ```
-python setup.py sdist
+python setup.py bdist_wheel
 ```